tomeichlersmith/denv/docs/src/manual.md

     curl -s https://raw.githubusercontent.com/tomeichlersmith/denv/main/install | sh

 By default, this installs denv to ~/.local if you are a non-root user.
-You can define the install prefix (--prefix dir) and choose to use the HEAD of the main branch rather than the last release (--next) both of which are optional.
+You can define the install prefix (--prefix dir), choose to use the HEAD of the main branch rather than the last release (--next), and disable the singe-character alias for denv (--simple), all of which are optional.

     curl -s https://raw.githubusercontent.com/tomeichlersmith/denv/main/install | \
-      sh -s -- --prefix dir --next
+      sh -s -- --prefix dir --next --simple

 ## git